dr271/Drowsy-Driver-Prevention/README.md

 </p>

 This merely scratches the surface as a high-level overview of how it functions.
-Please see the writeup to look further in to any particular areas that may be of interest to you.
+Please see the writeup to look further in to any particular areas that may be of interest to you, as well as details on all references used.